lapy.Solver¶

 - poisson(h=0.0, dtup=(), ntup=())[source]¶

-Solver for the poisson equation with boundary conditions.
+Solver for the Poisson equation with boundary conditions.

 This solver is based on the